CLI Reference

 Lightweight text-to-speech using Kokoro-82M on Neural Engine (CoreML).
 Non-autoregressive — single forward pass, ~45ms latency.

-audio kokoro "<text>" [options]
+speech kokoro "<text>" [options]

 OptionDefaultDescription